Encumbrance Certificate – Everything You Need to Know About EC_Banner

 3. Withdrawal of Provident Fund

-Employees who wish to withdraw their Provident Fund (PF) money for buying a property are required to submit an EC to show that the house they want to purchase holds no legal or financial burden.
+Employees who wish to withdraw their Provident Fund (PF) money to buy a property are required to submit an EC to show that the house they want to purchase holds no legal disputes or financial liabilities.

 4. Property Records Mutation